 5. Budget time & money for sourcing & compensating research participants.

 It will almost always take more time than you expect to find the right people to talk to, so make sure to give yourself some buffer for this phase of work.

-You should also set aside some budget up front to pay research participants.
-If you’re paying people in the form of a stipend or a gift card, it should be significant enough that it generates sufficient interest from your ideal participants.
-Low interest from participants means you’ll spend a lot of time trying to find people to talk to, which can quickly become expensive (and frustrating).
+You should also set aside some budget up front for research participant incentives.
+If you’re compensating people in the form of a stipend or a gift card, it should be significant enough that it generates interest from your ideal participants.
+Low interest from participants means you’ll spend a lot of time trying to find people to talk to, which can put the project timeline at risk.

 From an ethical research perspective, it’s important to make sure you’re compensating people fairly for the time they are giving to you.
 Providing a generous reward for research participation can also help increase the diversity of your research population.